shshemi/tabiew/tutorial/tutorial.md

 ## Fuzzy Search

 You can perform fast fuzzy searches across all columns while in table view by pressing `/` to enter the fuzzy search mode.
 Typing while in search mode filters the data frame according to the entered term.
 Press `enter` to apply the filter to the data frame.
-Otherwise, rollback by pressing `esc` or deleting the entire search term, including `/`.
+Otherwise, rollback by pressing `esc`.

 ![image not found](images/search.png)